ethereumjs/ethereumjs-monorepo/packages/evm/README.md

 ### Asynchronous event handlers

-You can perform asynchronous operations from within an event handler and prevent the VM to keep running until they finish.
+You can perform asynchronous operations from within an event handler and prevent the EVM to keep running until they finish.

 In order to do that, your event handler has to accept two arguments.
 The first one will be the event object, and the second one a function.
-The VM won't continue until you call this function.
+The EVM won't continue until you call this function.

-If an exception is passed to that function, or thrown from within the handler or a function called by it, the exception will bubble into the VM and interrupt it, possibly corrupting its state.
+If an exception is passed to that function, or thrown from within the handler or a function called by it, the exception will bubble into the EVM and interrupt it, possibly corrupting its state.
 It's strongly recommended not to do that.

 ### Synchronous event handlers